How To Safely Taper Off Of Benzodiazepines

 Getting off benzodiazepines (benzos) can be difficult and potentially dangerous if not handled properly.
 Tapering benzodiazepine use may be recommended, particularly for people with a history of long-term use.

-Getting off benzodiazepines after taking them regularly for a long time can be a very difficult thing to do, especially if you’ve become dependent on them through substance abuse.
+Getting off benzodiazepines after taking them regularly for a long time can be a very difficult thing to do, especially if you’ve become dependent on them through substance use disorder.

 Benzodiazepines can be addictive and habit-forming.
 Getting off them completely may take some time and may require what’s known as a tapering process.